 The Leningrad Region has become one of the five pilot subjects of the Federation defined by the Russian government for the development of domestic potato varieties.
 Potentially, the region can double its production, thereby replacing the import of seed potato varieties.

-“The main direction of the development of potato growing in the Leningrad Region is seed growing.
-To do this, we have a scientific base, practical experience, professional staff, funds in the budget, we have an understanding of the prospects for the development of potato seed production, there is a demand and need for domestic seed potatoes.
-All this means that seed production will develop in the region, ”explained Sergey Yakhnyuk, head of the committee for the agro-industrial and fishery complex, of the Government of the Leningrad region.
+“The main direction of potato growing in the Leningrad Region is seed growing.
+For this we have a scientific base, practical experience, professional staff, funds in the budget, there is an understanding of the prospects for the development of potato seed production, there is a demand and need for domestic seed potatoes.
+All this means that seed production in the region will develop, ”explained Sergey Yakhnyuk, Deputy Chairman of the Government of the Leningrad Region, head of the committee for the agro-industrial and fishery complex.

 By the year 2026, the Government of the Russian Federation set the task of creating and introducing into the practice of agricultural production domestic competitive varieties of grain, vegetables and potatoes.
 The inclusion of the Leningrad region in the five pilot regions for the implementation of the federal program for the development of the sowing fund in potato farming was facilitated by the presence of a strong research base and many years of experience in the production of seed potatoes by agricultural enterprises of the region.